Engaging Politics For Universal Health Coverage: Analyze, Advocate, Align, Account

 Considerations for Engaging Politics from Policy to Action

 Beyond being technically sound, UHC reforms must be politically smart.
 Health systems researchers can aid this endeavor by integrating multidisciplinary approaches to analyze political histories, economic contexts, and power dynamics in the health sector and generate evidence on politically-informed UHC strategies.
 Programs in Nigeria and other countries have applied political economy analysis, adaptive management, and other methods to address health, education, governance, and social issues — which can suggest lessons for UHC.
-One example is a recent stakeholder analysis and assessment of legal, political, and technical aspects of introducing health insurance in Afghanistan.

 Evidence-informed advocacy is needed to raise UHC as a priority on national agendas and catalyze political will for legal and fiscal reforms.
 Advocates — civil society, government champions, the media, private sector players, or others — must be equipped not only with facts about health needs and best practices, but also skills to navigate the dynamic political landscape.
 In many countries, policymaking is dominated by policy elites and vested interests; thus, strong advocacy must demand that the policy process itself be more responsive to citizens’ voices.